 RAD sequencing of progeny used to create the three genetic maps generated 740,331,821 raw single-end sequence reads distributed among 385 individuals.
 Of these, 520,990,827 (70.4%) passed quality filtering, and 370,490,044 (71.1%) of those were unambiguously aligned to the reference genome.
-Sequencing results of the families analyzed for each of the three genetics maps are summarized in Table I.
+Both mapping crosses resulted in over 6000 segregating markers (Table 1).
+Per-locus sequencing depth averaged 23X and 15X for the Boot Lake and hybrid mapping families, respectively.
+Sequencing results of the families analyzed for each map are summarized in Table S1.

-All mapping crosses resulted in over 6000 segregating RAD markers distributed across all 21 stickleback chromosomes (Table II, Figure 2, Suppl.
+Patterns of recombination were generally consistent between the genetic maps (Figure 5, Suppl.
 Figure S2).
-The Boot Lake female, mapped

-using the largest family of 189 progeny, had the longest overall map length of 1694 cM among 6041 segregating markers and a genome-wide average recombination rate of 3.93 cM/Mb.
-The

-Rabbit Slough male was mapped using the fewest number of offspring (n = 94) but the largest number of segregating markers (7049).
-It had the shortest estimated map length of 1047 cM, resulting in an average recombination rate of 2.43 cM/Mb.
-The F1 hybrid genetic map was intermediate in length, and also had an intermediate number of progeny (102) and markers (6669) used in mapping.
-The total length of the hybrid map was 1406 cM with a mean recombination rate of 3.26 cM/Mb.

-Patterns of recombination were generally consistent across the three genetic maps (Figure 2, Suppl.
-Figure S2).
-As has been described previously (Roesti et al. 2013; Glazer et al. 2015), recombination across the larger metacentric chromosomes in the stickleback genome was biased toward the ends of the chromosomes, with very little recombination occurring across much of their centers (e.g chromosomes 4 and 7).
-Recombination rates across a number of the smaller chromosomes, in contrast, was typically highest on one chromosome end but this likely also reflects a trend against recombination near the centromere.
+As has been described previously (Roesti et al. 2013; Glazer et al. 2015), recombination on the larger metacentric chromosomes in the stickleback genome (e.g chromosomes 4 and 7) was biased toward chromosome ends, with little recombination occurring across central, presumably centromeric, regions.
+Recombination rates across a number of the smaller chromosomes, in contrast, was typically highest toward one end; this likely also reflects a trend against recombination near the centromere (Figure 5, chromosome 15).